benjaminbolling/RSW/paper.md

 ### Benchmarking Phase 1
 In the GUI, there is a "fast generation" checkbox which stops the algorithm from further calculations once the first 100 approved combinations have been found.
 This way, computation time can be lowered (in comparison to "full generation" which will go through all possible combinations from the boolean array).
 For the parameters defined in Table 1, the time it took to complete decreased from 508.7 s (for a full generation) to 24.55 s (for the full generation) (see Table 3), which is a decrease in time by 95\%.

-The parameters used are defined in Table 1, with the exception of *N* and Shift types' labels.
-Note that for Table 3, the number (\#) of weeks given is the minimum amount of weeks required for a full shift cycle in order to find acceptable combinations for the N-shift problems (with *N* = 1,2,3 for single-, two- and three-shifts, respectively).
+The parameters used are defined in Table 1, with the exception of $N$ and Shift types' labels.
+Note that for Table 3, the number (\#) of weeks given is the minimum amount of weeks required for a full shift cycle in order to find acceptable combinations for the N-shift problems (with $N = 1,2,3$ for single-, two- and three-shifts, respectively).
 The free days clustering option is not selected for the benchmarking.

 Table 3: Benchmarking for fast and full generation of the Boolean Arrays (as defined in Section 3.1 for Phase 1), and the number of combinations and approved combinations found for full generations of the Boolean Arrays (as defined in Section 3.1 for Phase 1).